 Canon 750D versus Canon 80D

-An illustration of the physical size and weight of the Canon 750D and the Canon 80D is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The side-by-side display below illustrates the physical size and weight of the Canon 750D and the Canon 80D.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 750D – represents 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 750D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is somewhat larger (9 percent) than the Canon 750D.
 Moreover, the 80D is markedly heavier (32 percent) than the 750D.
 It is noteworthy in this context that the 80D is splash and dust-proof, while the 750D does not feature any corresponding weather-sealing.